-This first appeared in The Havok Journal April 7, 2014.
+This first appeared in The Havok Journal on April 7, 2014.

 I am willing to wager that the recruiter who put this Specialist in the Army knew that he was not a good soldier, and would not fare well – but had a mission to make.
 This Specialist suffered from, among other things, personality disorder and was under the care of a psychiatrist at the time of the shooting.
 You cannot tell me that his recruiter didn’t know something was off about this guy when he put him in.
 So, he was sent down to MEPS to sign his contract, and since he was previously in the National Guard, he was more than likely sent straight to his new duty position within weeks.
 The recruiter, who may or may not have wanted to enlist him in the first place, now had to shrug his or her soldiers and say, “someone else’s problem now” and hastily move on to finding the next applicant.

-We can talk all day long about putting more security on base or allowing soldiers to carry firearms on base, but the point is to kill the weed at the root – not arbitrarily pull at it’s leaves.
-Tightening enlistment standards (and no, I’m not talking about tattoo’s) and giving recruiters the leeway to screen applicants appropriately will go a long way to preventing these problems from ever coming to fruition.
-The next step will be to not lower these standards every time we need to bolster manpower like we did in 2004-2007.
+We can talk all day long about putting more security on base or allowing soldiers to carry firearms on base, but the point is to kill the weed at the root – not arbitrarily pull at its leaves.
+Tightening enlistment standards (and no, I’m not talking about tattoos) and giving recruiters the leeway to screen applicants appropriately will go a long way to preventing these problems from ever coming to fruition.
+The next step will be to not lower these standards every time we need to bolster manpower as we did in 2004-2007.

 This event at Fort Hood could have been prevented, but multiple levels of leadership over the years have failed, from the recruiter who built his enlistment packet to the commanders who never chaptered him out of the Army.
 The question is whether the Army specifically, and the Department of Defense generally, will take the steps necessary to make effective changes to the system; or just add another online training course that needs to be completed annually.